shugi12345/task-app/README.md

 This repository contains a simple cross-platform mobile app built with Expo (React Native).
 The application allows you to track tasks with estimated time to complete, urgency level, due dates and a simple TODO list.
+It now uses a custom slider for selecting duration and due dates.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) 18+